RaphGL/TermCL/README.md

 The library should also work on windows and any posix compatible operating system.

 ## How it works
-The library uses a Screen struct to represent the terminal.
-To start a CLI/TUI you need to call `init_screen`, this function calls the operating system to get information on the terminal state.
+The library uses a multiple backend architecture, so to start you need to pick your backend.

+Currently there's:
+- term: outputs terminal escape codes for modern terminals.
+This is probably what you want most of the time.
+- sdl3: uses SDL3 to render to a window.
+This is good for tools that need the extra performance, or more flexibility with how you draw pixels, or you just want to have a terminal-like UI

+Once you've picked your backend you should set it and then initialze the screen.

 > [!NOTE]
 > you should call destroy_screen before you exit to restore the terminal state otherwise you might end up with a weird behaving terminal